Lough Neagh: Algal bloom crises

 Lough Neagh underwent catastrophic cyanobacteria or blue green algae bloom events in the summer of 2023 and 2024 which reached international news channels.
-This has led to numerous local community and environmental organization responses, such as a mock wake for the lake being held in protest and calls for drastic action to solve the problem.
+This has led to numerous local community and environmental organisation responses, such as a mock wake for the lake being held in protest and calls for drastic action to solve the problem.
 The size of these algal blooms in Lough Neagh has allowed them to be visible from space.

 These algal blooms have the potential to have significant impacts on the lakes ecology due to the toxins they produce posing a serious risk to wildlife, including birds and fish, risking declines in populations and disrupting the food web.
 In addition, the growth of the algal blooms depletes oxygen in the water which can cause fish kills.
 There are also threats to human health from toxins and pathogens detected in the algal mats found in the lake.

 These harmful algal blooms have a number factors contributing to their occurrence in Lough Neagh.
 The foremost contributory factor is the eutrophication of the lake with nutrients like phosphorus and nitrates which have provided suitable conditions for the algae to thrive.
 The lake has been classified as one of the world's most hyper-eutrophic water-bodies due to chronic eutrophication occurring over many years.
 Key drivers of this eutrophication are increases in nitrates and phosphates in the lake which are generally attributed to runoff from agriculture in the form of animal slurry residue of chemical fertilizer in addition to human sewage.
 Research has indicated that 62% of the phosphorus inputs are from agricultural origins, 24% are from wastewater treatment works and 12% are from septic tanks.

 A number of other environmental factors have contributed to the occurrence of the harmful algal blooms.
 Climate change has contributed to increasing summer temperatures of, and sunlight intensity on, the lake, creating more suitable conditions for rapid growth of harmful algal blooms.
 As the lake is relatively shallow with an average depth of 9m, its temperature can increase more rapidly than other deeper lakes, making it more susceptible to algal blooms.